nwutils/nwjs-packager/README.md

 ### macOS Features

-* Customise app icons
+* Customises app icons
-* Properly customise Info.plist / InfoPlist.strings with your app's name
+* Properly customises Info.plist / InfoPlist.strings with your app's name
+* Adds correct product_string to package.json to allow binaries to be renamed

 ### Windows Features

-* Customise executable icons and file properties
+* Customises executable icons and file properties
-* Generate an installer (using Inno Setup)
+* Generates an installer (using Inno Setup)

 ### Linux Features

-* Generate a .desktop file for your app
+* Generates a .desktop file for your app

 ## Installation